roheen781/North-by-Northeast-Journeys-main/content/english/service/leisure.md

 type : service
 Weight: 3
 ---
+##### **LEISURE HOLIDAYS**

+---
 Holidays that take you away from the maddening crowds, kick off your shoes, destress and enjoy the serenity while we take care of the rest.
-Be its a Tea Bungalow set amidst a verdant plantation, quaint Eco lodges set amidst a rural scape or camping on the white sands of a torquoise river, we know the best palces to unwind from the hurryburry of life. **Please write in to us to plan your holiday**
+Be its a Tea Bungalow set amidst a verdant plantation, quaint Eco lodges set amidst a rural scape or camping on the white sands of a torquoise river, we know the best palces to unwind from the hurryburry of life.

+---